 Mistake 7: Missing or Unprofessional Contact Information

-Your contact information is often the first point recruiters see.
-Missing, incomplete, or unprofessional contact information can prevent employers from reaching you or create a negative first impression.
+Your contact block is the first thing a recruiter reads.
+Missing, incomplete, or unprofessional contact details can stop an employer from reaching you or set a negative first impression before the rest of the CV gets read.

 Professional Contact Information Should Include: